By: Hussain Saqib

 Pakistan’s Constitution was framed in 1973 during the Government of ZA Bhutto as President of Pakistan, a transition from being the chief martial law administrator in 1972.
 The first amendment was introduced in the Constitution minutes after its promulgation.
 This amendment took away fundamental human rights from the people of Pakistan.
 Other salient features of the Constitution are:

-- This democracy is unique as it has a religion.
+- This democracy is unique as it professes a faith and guards this faith jealously.
 This means that every constitutional provision has one way or the other, some bias in favor of the members of one religious community,

 - Constitutional offices of the president and prime minister can be held only by the members of the very same religious community,